About the project

 Engaging with community and stakeholders

-EnergyCo has been actively consulting with stakeholders including local Councils in the Hunter, Central-West Orana, and New England regions.
+We have been actively consulting with stakeholders including local Councils in the Hunter, Central-West Orana, and New England regions.

 Councils within the Hunter region have been directly briefed on the proposed intersection designs and interactions.

-EnergyCo and Transport for NSW have engaged community and road users regarding impacts during design investigations – this has included traffic alerts and notifications to residents and stakeholders near areas of work.
+Both ourselves and Transport for NSW have engaged community and road users regarding impacts during design investigations – this has included traffic alerts and notifications to residents and stakeholders near areas of work.

 Delivering the road upgrade

 To ensure the state road network can accommodate OSOM vehicle movements for renewable energy and transmission projects in the REZs, minor road work and corridor modifications are required along the Port to Central-West Orana REZ route.
-We are confident that these companies possess the expertise to deliver on this critical infrastructure project.

 Travelling through the REZs